UPDATE: Man killed in officer-involved shooting in Rantoul

 It is the second officer-involved fatal shooting in Rantoul this year.
 Officers were cleared of any wrongdoing in the death of Azaan Lee, 21, of Champaign, who was shot by a bullet from his own gun during a struggle with police.

-In Wednesday's stop, the driver, Jheremia McKown, 20, of Champaign, was arrested for possession of a weapon and delivery of cannabis.
+In Wednesday's stop, the driver, Jheremia McKown, 20, of Champaign, was arrested on charges of possession of a weapon and delivery of cannabis.
 Police said McKown struck an officer in the face, causing minor injuries.
 Officers found two loaded handguns in his car, a large amount of cannabis packaged for sale, and cash.

 "This is a difficult day for our community," Brown said.
 "Officers train for these kinds of scenarios continuously, but always hope to never find themselves in a real-life situation.